R. Lakshmanan

-R. Lakshmanan (born 29 November 1971; Villupuram (Tamil Nadu)) is a politician.
+R. Lakshmanan (born 29 November 1971; Villupuram (Tamil Nadu)) is an Indian politician.
 He is currently the Member of the legislative assembly representing Villupuram constituency.
 He was a Member of Parliament, representing All India Anna Dravida Munnetra Kazhagam from Tamil Nadu in the Rajya Sabha (the upper house of India's Parliament).

 He quit AIADMK and joined Dravida Munnetra Kazhagam (DMK) political party in 2020.
 He defeated Ex-minister C.V.Shanmugam by 14,868 votes in 2021 Tamil Nadu legislative assembly elections.